Epictetus: Legacy

 No writings by Epictetus are known.
 His discourses were transcribed and compiled by his pupil Arrian (c.
 86/89).
 The main work is The Discourses, four books of which have been preserved (out of the original eight).
 Arrian also compiled a popular digest, entitled the Enchiridion, or Handbook, of Epictetus.
 In a preface to the Discourses that is addressed to Lucius Gellius, Arrian states that "whatever I heard him say I used to write down, word for word, as best I could, endeavouring to preserve it as a memorial, for my own future use, of his way of thinking and the frankness of his speech".
+Some scholars, however, have doubted this claim and suggest that Epictetus in fact wrote the Discourses himself, though it is not the consensus opinion.

-The philosophy of Epictetus influenced the Roman emperor Marcus Aurelius (AD 121 to AD 180), who cites Epictetus in his Meditations.
+The philosophy of Epictetus influenced the Roman emperor Marcus Aurelius (AD 121 to 180), who cites Epictetus in his Meditations.
 Epictetus also appears in a second or third century Dialogue Between the Emperor Hadrian and Epictetus the Philosopher.
 This short Latin text consists of seventy-three short questions supposedly posed by Hadrian and answered by Epictetus.
 This dialogue was very popular in the Middle Ages with many translations and adaptations.

 Epictetus exhibited an influence on French Enlightenment philosophers, such as Voltaire, Montesquieu, Denis Diderot, and Baron d'Holbach, who all read the Enchiridion when they were students.
 Blaise Pascal listed Epictetus as among those philosophers he was most familiar with, describing him as a "great mind" who is "among the philosophers of the world who have best understood the duties" of an individual.

 In the sixth century, the Neoplatonist philosopher Simplicius wrote an extant commentary on the Enchiridion.